Dixie Chicks comments on George W. Bush: Maines' statement

-Reviewing the concert for the British newspaper The Guardian, the journalist Betty Clarke reported Maines's comment and said that the audience cheered.
+After Maines made her comment, her bandmate, Emily Strayer, added: "But you know we're behind the troops 100 percent."
+Reviewing the concert for the British newspaper The Guardian, Clarke reported Maines' comment and said that the audience cheered.
 Clarke wrote: "At a time when country stars are rushing to release pro-war anthems, this is practically punk rock."
-After Maines made her comment, another band member stepped forward on the stage and added: "But you know we're behind the troops 100 percent."
-The second comment was not widely reported.

 Backlash

 Maines's remark triggered a backlash in the United States.
 Many country fans saw her as traitorous for not supporting the president.
-Focus tests by Country Music Television found that audiences felt abandoned by Maines's comment.
-They particularly disliked that she had criticized Bush in a foreign country, feeling it was cowardly.
+Focus tests by Country Music Television found that audiences felt abandoned, and particularly disliked that Maines had criticized Bush in a foreign country, feeling it was cowardly.
 Maines said she made the statement in London because "that's where I was".
 She said her remark had been misinterpreted as insult to American troops or an attack on their morale, and that she had instead only criticized the political leadership.

 The Dixie Chicks single "Landslide", a Fleetwood Mac cover, fell from number 10 to 43 on the Billboard Hot 100 in one week and left the chart a week later.
-The Dixie Chicks were blacklisted by many country radio stations; on May 6, the Colorado radio station KKCS suspended two DJs for playing their music.
+The Dixie Chicks were blacklisted by many country radio stations, including all 42 country stations operated by Cumulus Media.
+On May 6, the Colorado radio station KKCS suspended two DJs for playing their music.
 WTDR-FM in Talladega, Alabama, dropped the Dixie Chicks after more than 250 listeners called on a single day to criticize Maines's comments.
-Jim Jacobs, president of Jacobs Broadcast Group, which includes WTDR, described emotional callers describing family members in the American armed forces.
+Jim Jacobs, the president of Jacobs Broadcast Group, which includes WTDR, described emotional callers describing family members in the American military.
 The Dixie Chicks' manager, Simon Renshaw, noted that, by contrast, the stations continued to play the music of Tracy Lawrence, who had been convicted of spousal abuse in 1998.

 In a poll by an Atlanta radio station, 76 percent of listeners who participated responded they would return their Dixie Chicks CDs if they could.
 Protesters in Bossier City, Louisiana, used a tractor to destroy Dixie Chicks CDs and other items.
 The Kansas City station WDAF-AM placed trashcans outside its office for listeners to dispose of their CDs, and displayed hundreds of emails from listeners supporting the boycott.

+Martie Maguire's tour bus driver resigned in protest of their remarks.
+Maines said she found this "unfathomable", but that "we're learning more and more that it's not that unfathomable to a large percentage of the population".
 The drinks manufacturer Lipton canceled its promotional contract with the Dixie Chicks.
-Maguire's tour bus driver resigned in protest of their remarks.
-Maines said: "It seems unfathomable that someone would not want to drive us because of our political views.
-But we're learning more and more that it's not that unfathomable to a large percentage of the population."